A medieval clock tower and Old Town, a Gothic cathedral, and a wealth of Renaissance fountains in Bern

 Best time to visit Bern

-This sample itinerary will give you an idea of what is possible when you travel in Bern, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Bern, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Bern